 Want to know everything about fuchsias?
 Then you’ve come to the right place!
-Welcome to The Fuchsietum, a small garden in the City of Portland, Oregon with a focus on fuchsias.
+Welcome to The Fuchsietum, a small private garden in the City of Portland, Oregon with a focus on fuchsias.

 Portland?
 Oregon?
 Yes!
-If you've been here before and are a little confused, Fuchsias in the City has been transplanted to The City of Fuchsias.
+If you've been here before and are a little confused, Fuchsias in the City has been transplanted to the City of Fuchsias.
 There are even more changes to the website coming as the focus shifts and the new garden.

 Formerly located in New York City on 1/92nd of an acre (1/224 ha), the old city refuge was cloistered within the high-rises of Manhattan and inhabited by fuchsias, hostas, ferns, astilbes and way too many other shade-loving plants.
 In October 2019, the Fuchsias in the City left Manhattan to Go West.